I enjoy giving advice for those that need gift ideas for older loved ones.

 So somebody you know is coming up on their milestone 50th birthday.
-Well, a person's 50th birthday is an EPIC event, so you can't let such a big day pass by unnoticed.
+Well, a person's 50th birthday is an epic event, so you can't let such a big day pass unnoticed.
 The question is, what would be a nice 50th birthday present?

 There are several paths you can go down: silly gag gifts about being over the hill, gifts with the number 50, or, better yet, some experience or thing you think that person might like based on what you know about them.

 If you aren’t that old yourself, keep in mind that 50 is in no way “the top of the hill.”
 Being 50 is a good thing.
 You have most of the wisdom of 60, and you’ve put a lot of idiotic experiments behind you.
 Remind your friend to think of all the ways in which they’ve “been there” and “done that.”
 With luck, they won’t again be called upon to stay up all night changing diapers, get involved in love triangles, get arrested, or get drunk and crash cars.
 At this age, one really begins to enjoy comfort, sobriety, peace of mind, and freedom to say what you think and wear what you want—all attainable things.

 Black balloons, canes, diapers, hearing aids, and such disposable gifts on the theme of deterioration and decay might not be appreciated unless you know your birthday boy or girl can take a joke.